MacDaddyFPV/WingPDB4HDZERO/README.md

 * BOM (.csv)
 * Pick and place file (.csv)

-To start, dowload these files from github the in a browser fo to https://jlcpcb.com Create an account and sign in.
+To start, dowload these files from github the in a browser fo to https://jlcpcb.com
+Create an account and sign in
-Click on "Order Now" and make sure you are on the PCB tab Click on "Add gerber file" and select the Gerber zip file that was downloaded After the file has uploaded you should see a front and rear picture of the PCB layout Select the PCB Qty for the number of boards you wish to order and leave the remainder of the settings as defualt
+Click on "Order Now" and make sure you are on the PCB tab
+Click on "Add gerber file" and select the Gerber zip file that was downloaded
+After the file has uploaded you should see a front and rear picture of the PCB layout
+Select the PCB Qty for the number of boards you wish to order and leave the remainder of the settings as defualt
+Scroll down to the bottom and on the SMT Assembly panel press the switch button to open up more options
+Leave Assemble Top side and Tooling holes by JLCPCB, select the QTY (Above 5 it is fixed to the number of boards ordered) and agree to the Terms
+Select "Confirm" then the "Next" over on the right side of the page
+Click on "Add BOM File" then select the BOM file that was downloaded
+Click on "Add CPL File" and select the Pick and Place file that was downloaded
+Select a usage description form the drop down such as Electronics and Hobbies - DIY then click Next
+On this page you want the total parts detected and total parts confirmed to match.
+If not the case then see **Choosing Alternate Parts**
+If all parts are confirmed then click Next
+Review the order and then click "Save To Cart"